 ★ Do we have access to all 14 bedrooms and the whole complex.
 Yes for full rental price.

 ★ What is the extra charge for more than 6 people. $25.00 per night per person.
 This is negotiable depending on length of stay and number of buildings rented.
-Usually the max charge is $1,000 per night.
+Usually we rent the whole comples for $1,000 per night.

 ★ What is the extra charge for RV’s. $25.00 per night